 Figure 3: Angle between the four camera boresights and the Earth/Moon as a function of time.
 When the Earth is within $\sim 25^{\circ}$ of a camera's boresight, transiting planet searches may be compromised by high levels of scattered light.
 At larger angles, up to $\sim 35^{\circ}$ , scattered light patterns and complicated structures may be visible.
 At yet larger angles, low level patchy features may be visible.
 Scattered light from the Moon is generally only noticeable below $\sim 35^{\circ}$ .
 This figure can be used to identify periods affected by scattered light and the relative contributions of the Earth and Moon to the background.
-However, the background intensity and locations of scattered light features depend on additional factors, such as the Earth/Moon azimuth and distance from the spacecraft. are near the camera FOVs and may interfere with guiding or saturate the detectors.
+However, the background intensity and locations of scattered light features depend on additional factors, such as the Earth/Moon azimuth and distance from the spacecraft.

+the Earth/Moon are near the camera FOVs and may interfere with guiding or saturate the detectors.
 We strongly recommend that users inspect the FFI data before removing images marked with bit 12, because this bit is set based on predictions from mission planning and is known to be conservative with respect to the quality of data usable for analysis.

 If the Earth/Moon interference is strong enough to saturate the detector, all targets on a CCD slice will be affected and the data are unusable.
 Cadences with bad calibrations due to saturation are now explicitly marked with bit 15 (value 16384, "Bad Calibration Exclude").
 For some cadences, the majority of targets on a CCD may be flagged for scattered light and not enough valid data remains to derive cotrending basis vectors in PDC.
 No systematic error correction can be applied at these times.
 This situation is identified by bit 16 (value 32768, "Insufficient Targets for Error Correction Exclude").

-FFIs were only marked with bits 3, 6 and 12 (Course Point, Reaction Wheel Desaturation Events and Straylight).
+FFIs were only marked with bits 3, 6, 12, and 15 (Course Point, Reaction Wheel Desaturation Events, Straylight, and Bad Calibration Exclude).
 Only one FFI is affected by each momentum dump.
 There are no WCS coordinates for FFIs that coincide with momentum dumps.

-Figure 4: Median absolute deviation (MAD) for the 2-minute cadence data from Sector 26, showing the performance of the cotrending after identifying Manual Exclude data quality flags.
+Figure 4: Median absolute deviation (MAD) for the two-minute cadence data from Sector 29, showing the performance of the corrending after identifying Manual Exclude data quality flags.
 The MAD is calculated in each cadence across stars with flux variations less than 1% for both the PA (red) and PDC (blue) light curves, where each light curve is normalized by its median flux value.
 The scatter in the PA light curves is much higher than that for the PDC light curves, and the outliers in the PA light curves are largely absent from the PDC light curves due to the use of the anomaly flags.

-3 Anomalous Effects 3.1 Smear Correction Issues The following columns were impacted by bright stars in the science frame, and/or upper buffer rows, and/or lower science frame rows, which bleed into the upper serial register resulting in an overestimated smear correction. - Camera 2, CCD 4, Column 552, Star HD 169305 - Camera 4, CCD 1, Column 389, Star HD 83422 3.2 Fireflies and Fireworks Table 2 lists all firefly and fireworks events for Sector 26.
-These phenomena are small, spatially extended, comet-like features in the images-created by sunlit particles in the camera FOV-that may appear one or two at a time (fireflies) or in large groups (fireworks).
-See the TESS Instrument Handbook for a more complete description.
+3 Anomalous Effects

+3.1 Smear Correction Issues

+The following columns were impacted by bright stars in the science frame, and/or upper buffer rows, and/or lower science frame rows, which bleed into the upper serial register resulting in an overestimated smear correction.